connected-intelligent-systems/ha_thingsboard/README.md

 Select the device classes (like power, data_rate or humidity) to synchronize with the dataspace and confirm by pressing ```Submit```.

-__ALL__ entities with selected device classes will be synchronized.
-There is currently no way of selecting specific devices or entities to synchronize.
+__ALL__ entities with selected device classes will be synchronized if selected this way.
+Alternatively, you can also select individual entities from the drop-down menu below.

 You can change the configuration later on by selecting ```Reconfigure``` in the SmartLivingNEXT Dataspace integration.